 That said, neither party has a resounding mandate in Congress and gridlock will continue in Washington for the remaining two years of the Biden administration.
 Here’s what that means for markets, policy, and the economy.

-An aggressive lame duck session now begins, as Democrats race to get as much of its policy agenda finalized in the remaining weeks of 2022, before Republicans assume power of the House on January 3.
+An aggressive lame duck session now begins, as Democrats race to get as much of their policy agenda finalized in the remaining weeks of 2022, before Republicans assume power of the House on January 3.
 Top of mind will be passing the Appropriations Budget before year-end, as well as the 2023 National Defense Authorization Act, which has bipartisan support.

 Biden may also push for an increase in the child tax credit, and Republicans may trade that for an extension to expiring tax cuts enacted by the Trump administration.